rickstaa/panda-gazebo/panda_gazebo/docs/source/dev/doc_dev.rst

 .. note::

-    If you used a virtual environment, ensure you are in the environment where you installed the panda_gazebo package with its dependencies.
+    If you used a virtual environment, ensure you are in the environment where you installed the :panda_gazebo:`panda_gazebo <>` package with its dependencies.

 .. note::

-    You can also use the `make html` command to build the documentation.
+    You can also use the ``make html`` command to build the documentation.
 Although warnings and errors are now coloured, it does not produce the accompanying ROS package documentation.

 .. _rosdoc_lite: https://wiki.ros.org/rosdoc_lite